 Thin-film solar panels are known to have the lowest performance and efficiency.
 Those that are available on the market usually have an efficiency range of 10% to 13%.
 However, researchers at the Fraunhover Institute of Solar Energy Systems have managed to achieve 23.4% efficiency with new prototypes.

 Since the efficiency of thin-film panels is low, you will need to install more panels in order to achieve the same amount of power that a crystalline panel produces.
 Thus, thin-film is not usually recommended for homes where there is limited space.

 The real cost of thin-film solar panels will depend on the type that you choose.
 However, overall, these solar panels may be less expensive compared to monocrystalline and polycrystalline solar panels.

-This is due to the fact that these panels are lighter as well as more maneuverable, making it easier to secure them in position.
-The reduced labour cost plays a large role in the overall price in the installation of thin-film solar panels.
+This is due to the fact that these panels are lighter as well as more manoeuvrable, making it easier to secure them in position.
+The reduced labour cost plays a large role in the overall price of the installation of thin-film solar panels.